 Just think about Apple.
 What would the company be today if Steve Jobs was stuck on Apple being a computer company that couldn't be bothered with cellphones?

 Your small business will take on a life of its own.
 Make sure you're open to every opportunity that comes your way.

 Note: Starting a business can be expensive.
 But you can save money on one of the biggest home office expenses: printer cartridges.
-Click here to find out about Epson's revolutionary cartridge-free printers.
+Click here to find out about our sponsor Epson's revolutionary cartridge-free printers.